 - Read more about Thailand’s reopening plan here.

 - 1ST JULY: PHUKET “SANDBOX” – From July 1st 2021, the island of Phuket reopened to international visitors who are fully vaccinated.
 (Source.)
-Under the ‘Phuket Sandbox‘ scheme, the new arrivals (who must be from countries deemed ‘low risk’) do not have to quarantine, but must stay on the island in an approved hotel for at least 14 days.
-After that, they are free to travel to other parts of Thailand, providing they can show a negative RT-PCR test on days 1, 6 and on day 12 of their stay in Phuket.
+Under the ‘Phuket Sandbox‘ scheme, the new arrivals (who must be from countries deemed ‘low risk’) do not have to quarantine, but must stay on the island in an approved hotel for at least 14 days (As of October 1st, only 7 days).
+After that, they are free to travel to other parts of Thailand, providing they can show two negative RT-PCR tests on days 1 and 6 of their stay in Phuket.
 Read more about the Phuket Sandbox Scheme here.

 - 15TH JULY: THE ISLAND APPROACH – “Samui Plus” saw the reopening of Koh Samui on 15th July (to include Koh Samui, Koh Phangan and Koh Tao), followed by “Krabi Even More Amazing” (Koh Phi Phi, Koh Ngai and Railay) and then “Phang Nga Prompt” (Khao Lak and Koh Yao).